Cmj98101/VRS/README.md

 **Key Features:**

-* Keeps a running clock
+* Keeps track of the rental period specified.
-* When the specified rental period is up it doesnt allow for the program that operates the printer run.
+* Blocks access after agreed rental period
 * runs in the background
+* Time can be extended easily by admin

 ## Technologies Used
 * **Frontend:** C#